harumuki/thorsten-hans.com/_posts/2020-02-05-azure-container-registry-unleashed-tasks.md

 {% include image-caption.html imageurl="/assets/images/posts/2020/acr-tasks-quick-task-3.png"
 title="ACR Quick Task with remote context" caption="ACR Quick Task with remote context" width="850px" %}

-## Automatically triggered ACR Tasks
+## Trigger ACR Tasks Automatically

 Having Quick Tasks covered now is the time to create our first, full-fledged ACR Task.
 Regular ACR Tasks consist of two different kinds of objects.
 They always have a task definition (managed by `az acr task`), and every execution is represented as a "run".
 (You can see both of them in Azure Portal too.)